-Vitamin D3 in acute respiratory infections in patients under five years old (Cartagena de Indias, Colombia)
+Vitamin D3 in acute respiratory infections in patients under age five in a health institution in Colombia

 Material and Methods.
-A case series was conducted on 38 patients of both genders aged less to 5 years ago was included.
-Participants were supplied 50,000 units of VD3 orally each month for three months.
-The number of events, consultations for emergency services, and hospitalization due to acute respiratory infections (ARIs) before and after VD3 administration were described.
+A performed series of 38 patients of both genders, aged 0-60 months to whom 50,000 units of VD3 were orrally administered per month for three months is described.
+The number of episodes, visits to the emergency room, and hospitalizations due to acute respiratory infections (ARI) before and after VD3 administration were described.

 Ministry of Health.
 Acute Respiratory Infections Agudas (ARI).
 Bogotá, Colombia: Ministry of Health; 2020.